bic-berkeley/psych-214-fall-2016/images_and_affines.rst

    \mathbf{E^{-1}} \mathbf{E} = \mathbf{E} \mathbf{E^{-1}} = \mathbf{I}

-It is a little tricky to prove that there must be a right inverse, but it is easy to prove that, if there is a right inverse, it must be the same as the left inverse.
+It is a bit out of our way to prove that a matrix with a left inverse must also have a right inverse.
+If you accept that on faith for now, it is easy to prove that, if there is a right inverse, it must be the same as the left inverse.
 Call the left inverse :math:`\mathbf{L}` and the right inverse :math:`\mathbf{R}`:

 .. math::